ChrisKeefe/dev-docs/source/plugin-object.rst

 While not shown in the previous example, plugin developers can optionally provide the following parameters to ``qiime2.plugin.Plugin``:

 * ``citations``: A list of bibtex-formatted citations.
 These are provided in a separate ``citations.bib`` file, loaded via the ``Citations`` API, and accessed by using their bibtex indices as keys.
-Citations can be listed during plugin or action registration, or both, but will usually only be listed for individual actions unless if a single reference is appropriate for all actions in that plugin. ``q2-diversity`` has no such plugin-wide citation listed here, but a ``citations`` example is given for :doc:`method registration <actions/methods>`.
+Citations can be listed during plugin or action registration, or both, but will usually only be listed for individual actions unless a single reference is appropriate for all actions in that plugin. ``q2-diversity`` has no such plugin-wide citation listed here, but a ``citations`` example is given for :doc:`method registration <actions/methods>`.

 * ``user_support_text``: free text describing how users should get help with the plugin (e.g. issue tracker, StackOverflow tag, mailing list, etc.).
 If not provided, users are referred to the ``website`` for support.
 We encourage plugin developers to support their plugins on the QIIME 2 Forum, so you can include that URL as the ``user_support_text`` for your plugin.
 If you do that, you should get in the habit of monitoring the QIIME 2 Forum for technical support questions.